 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Did no one mention Louis Gayner?
+Complete Monster: Louis Gayner.
 A female human Draka with a completely Alien morality enough to give Eric Von Shrakenberg the willies.
 To sum it up, she plans to remove sapiency from serfs and make them "organic machinery, nothing else", is pissed when serfs even talk around her, treat them as things (remember Silence of the Lambs?).
 To top that, in an all female boarding school, she is the ultimate heterosexual woman with no plans for reproduction, but skilled in genetics and planned the "New Race" project.
 Whom she cannot persuade, she duels to prove her point.
 So she singlehandedly represents all that is evil in Draka.

 Nightmare Fuel: The Draka refine this in large quantities.
 You know it's bad when they make the Nazis appear tame in comparison you ROOT for the Nazis when they face off against the Draka.

 In Marching Through Georgia Standartenfuhrer Felix Hoth, a fanatic Nazi war criminal who was canonically a rapist and mass murderer, still tempts the reader to root for him because at least he's not the Draka.

 There's a line early in Marching Through Georgia that states that even the Draka high command were shaken by reports of the Nazi death camps.
 But from what we see of the Draka, that's hard to believe.

 They weren't shocked by the moral dimension of it, they were shocked at the waste of valuable resources.
 It's so typically Draka that when confronted with the Holocaust, their emotional reaction is 'But you could have used them for something!'